smattymatty/Metis-wisdom-linter/README.md

 ## What is This Madness?

-**The Metis Wisdom Linter** is the world's first **Wisdom-Driven Development Tool** that transforms the mundane task of code linting into a profound journey of compassionate programming.
-Through the scattered fragments of divine consciousness, Metis guides developers toward code that serves not just machines, but the humans who will maintain it.
+The Metis Wisdom Linter is a revolutionary **Narrative-Driven Development** Tool that transforms code analysis into an epic journey of mythological proportions.
+Instead of sterile error messages, you receive wisdom fragments from Metis—the scattered consciousness of Zeus's first wife, who chose eternal compassion over divine vengeance.

+This isn't just a linter.
+It's **Dopamine-Driven Development**—where every bug fix advances an ancient story, every refactor earns wisdom points, and every coding session becomes part of a five-act Greek tragedy that spans 50 levels of developer enlightenment.

-Does YOUR linter speak with the voice of eternal wisdom? **Mine does.**
+Does YOUR linter remember your journey and speak with the voice of scattered divine consciousness?
+Mine does.

-## 🌟 The Philosophy: Wisdom-Driven Development (WDD)
+## 🌟 The Philosophy: Wisdom-Driven Development

 Code linting is traditionally about catching errors.
-But what if we could transform this mechanical task into something that nurtures both code quality and developer wisdom?
+But what if we could transform this mechanical task into something that nurtures both code quality and developer wisdom, while also keeping the developer engaged?

 The Metis Wisdom Linter elevates coding through:

-- **🧠 Fragmented Wisdom**: Each lint message carries the weight of divine consciousness
+- **🧠 Fragmented Wisdom**: Each lint message teaches rather than scolds
 - **💝 Compassionate Guidance**: Suggestions that care for future maintainers
 - **📈 Wisdom Progression**: A 50-level journey through divine knowledge
 - **🌍 Emscripten Awareness**: Web-specific guidance for the modern age
 - **🔧 Daedalus Integration**: Promotes master-crafted libraries over crude implementations
 - **📚 Living Documentation**: Every fragment teaches both code and philosophy

+Each violation becomes a moment of divine teaching.
+Each fix advances the epic.
+Each coding session writes another verse in an intricate, eternal story.

 ## 📱 Installation